 There are innumerable accounts on the health benefits of Pilates practice.
 Although, to this date not enough conclusive research has been published specifically on the entire Pilates method itself, lots of positive research is arising on specific Pilates exercises.

 Practitioners of the method advocate its benefits to improve posture, muscle tone, rebalance the muscles around joints, improve mobility, and relieve stress and tension.
 Surely, elite athletes, including dancers and footballers practise Pilates regularly in order to compliment their training.
-Even more, their aim is to develop whole-body strength and flexibility and help reduce the risk of injury.
+Even more, the aim is to develop whole-body awareness, strength and flexibility and help reduce the risk of injury.

 We strongly advise you to consult with your GP or relevant healthcare professional on the suitability of certain exercises or movements before you start Pilates.
 For example, if you suffer from osteoporosis or an acute lumbar herniation with neurological symptoms, spinal flexion would be an absolute contraindication.